willr196/guardian-data-streaming/SE/events-platform.md

 2. signing up to events by non-staff.
 3. being able to add events to a Google calendar, if one has signed up for it.

+Consider how you will accomplish the differentiation between staff and users.
+You will likely need a way to log in as either staff or a user, in which case you _must_ provide both a test staff account and a test user account for us to review your work, as well as for further hiring partners.
+Please include this in your README.
+Failing to do so may result in us being unable to review your work.

 ## Non functional requirements

 - Built in JavaScript or TypeScript.